CyberlifeCN/cyber-contact/README.md

 # cyber-contact
-contact on website by tornado
-make rpm package on centos7, but I think this project can run on anything linux.
+contact on website by tornado, show how to use tornado_mysql. make rpm package on centos7, but I think this project can run on anything linux.

 ## 功能